Skip to main content

 The Path to Metabolic Dysfunction

 Perhaps one of the most damaging long-term effects of chronic stress is its role in driving metabolic syndrome.
-Cortisol’s primary function during a is to ensure a ready supply of energy.
+Cortisol’s primary function during a stress response is to ensure a ready supply of energy.
 It does this by raising blood sugar levels through a process called gluconeogenesis.

 When cortisol levels are chronically high, blood sugar remains persistently elevated.
 This forces the pancreas to pump out more and more insulin to try and shuttle the glucose into cells.
 Over time, the cells become less responsive to insulin’s signal, a condition known as insulin resistance.